peer-open-source/xara-docs/source/user/manual/model/elements/bearing/TripleFrictionPendulumX.rst

    :math:`8`: :math:`kip, ft, sec, 邃チ"

-Three main modifications in the TripleFrictionPendulumX element include:
+Three main modifications in the *TripleFrictionPendulumX* element include:

 1. computation of the displacement and velocity histories at each of the four sliding interfaces of the isolator,
 2. computation of the temperature history at each sliding interface, and
 3. accounting for the dependency of the coefficient of friction on the instantaneous temperature at each sliding interface.

-The factorized friction model used in OpenSees element FPBearingPTV [KumarEtAl2015]_ is used to account for the effects of pressure, velocity, and temperature on the friction coefficients at each sliding surfaces, with the latter effect expanded to include more possible friction-temperature laws.
+The factorized friction model used in :ref:`FPBearingPTV` [KumarEtAl2015]_ is used to account for the effects of pressure, velocity, and temperature on the friction coefficients at each sliding surfaces, with the latter effect expanded to include more possible friction-temperature laws.
 In the FPBearingPTV element, the friction coefficient is given by equations (1) to (4) in which :math:`\mu_{ref}` is the reference high speed coefficient of friction at the initial time :math:`t = 0`, initial temperature :math:`T_{0} = 20邃チ and initial pressure :math:`p_{0}`, :math:`a` is velocity rate parameter :math:`(= 100sec/m)`, :math:`p` is the apparent pressure, and :math:`v` is the amplitude of the velocity.

 .. math::